Trump calls off Iran strikes at the last minute: NYT

 Independent confirmation of the drone’s location when it was brought down was not immediately available.

-Iranian Defense Minister Amir Hatami accused Washington on Friday of trying to poison the world’s view of Tehran.

-“Very complicated and suspicious conditions exist in the region,” Hatami told Iran’s Labour News Agency.
-“It seems that all of this is in line with an overall policy for creating Iran phobia and creating a consensus against the Islamic Republic.”

-The Trump administration is pursuing a campaign to isolate Iran and press it towards concessions on its nuclear and ballistic missile programs and its role in regional conflicts.
+The Trump administration is pursuing a campaign to isolate Iran and press it toward concessions on its nuclear and missile programs and involvement in regional conflicts.

-Washington said on Monday it would deploy about 1,000 more troops, along with Patriot missiles and manned and unmanned surveillance aircraft, to the Middle East on top of a 1,500-troop increase announced after attacks on Gulf tankers in May, as well as deployments of aircraft carriers and B-52 bombers.

 While U.S. rhetoric against Iran has sharped, European states - fellow signatories of the nuclear deal with Iran - have been more cautious, saying more evidence is needed to pinpoint responsibility for the tanker strikes.